-Enable Markdown Editor
+Enable Markdown editor

-In Markdown, write formulas and flowcharts
+Write formulas and flowcharts in Markdown

 After enabling the Markdown editor, we can directly insert mathematical formulas and flowcharts into the article content.